-In order to protect the performance and maintain the integrity of the CTECS network all staff and students must use electronic information resources appropriately.
+In order to protect the performance and maintain the integrity of CTECS network all staff and students must use electronic information resources appropriately.

-By signing the student acknowledgment signature page of this handbook, I, as a user of the CTECS electronic information resources and computer networks, acknowledge that I have read, accept and agree to abide by the Electronic Information Resources Policy of the CTECS and with the following preconditions of my use of the CTECS electronic information resources:
+By signing the student acknowledgment signature page of this handbook (Appendix C), users of CTECS electronic information resources and computer networks, acknowledge that they have read, accept, and agree to abide by the Electronic Information Resources Policy of CTECS and with the following preconditions of my use of CTECS electronic information resources:

-- 1. I will use electronic information resources only for educational and research purposes and only as those purposes are consistent with the educational objectives of the CTECS; - 2.
-I will use the electronic information resources in a responsible, ethical and legal manner at all times; - 3.
-I will use electronic information resources only with the permission of the responsible teacher or staff member; - 4.
-I will be considerate of other electronic information users and their privacy, and I will use polite and appropriate language at all times while accessing and using these resources; - 5.
-I will not give out any personal information about myself or anyone else while using these resources; - 6.
-I will make responsible decisions while accessing and using these resources; - 7.
-I will not knowingly degrade or disrupt electronic information resources, services or equipment, and I understand that such activity may be considered to be a crime and includes, for example, tampering with computer hardware and software, vandalizing or modifying data without permission, invoking computer viruses, attempting to gain access to restricted or unauthorized networks or network services or violating copyright laws; - 8.
-I will not use any device that can connect with school computers without permission as they may contain malware or viruses that can cause network problems. - 9.
-I will immediately report any problems or breaches of these responsibilities to my teacher or to the school personnel who is monitoring my use of these resources; - 10.
-I will report all security problems I identify while using these resources to my teacher or to the school staff who is monitoring my use of these resources; - 11.
-I will act responsibly at all times and will avoid other activities that are considered to be inappropriate in the non-electronic school environment; - 12.
-If I do not follow these rules, I know that I may lose my privileges to use the computers at school, that I may be disciplined for not following the rules and that I may have to pay for any damage I may cause by my misuse of these resources; - 13.
-I am aware that the inappropriate use of these resources can be a violation of local, state and federal laws and that I may be prosecuted for violating those laws. - 14.
-As with any personal property it is my responsibility to safeguard my own electronic devices. - 15.
+- 1. Will use electronic information resources only for educational and research purposes and only as those purposes are consistent with the educational objectives of the CTECS; - 2.
+Will use the electronic information resources in a responsible, ethical, and legal manner at all times; - 3.
+Will use electronic information resources only with the permission of the responsible teacher or staff member; - 4.
+Will be considerate of other electronic information users and their privacy, and will use polite and appropriate language at all times while accessing and using these resources; - 5.
+Will not give out any personal information about themselves or anyone else while using these resources; - 6.
+Will make responsible decisions while accessing and using these resources; - 7.
+Will not knowingly degrade or disrupt electronic information resources, services, or equipment, and understand that such activity may be considered to be a crime and includes, for example, tampering with computer hardware and software, vandalizing or modifying data without permission, invoking computer viruses, attempting to gain access to restricted or unauthorized networks or network services or violating copyright laws; - 8.
+Will not use any device that can connect with school computers without permission as they may contain malware or viruses that can cause network problems. - 9.
+Will immediately report any problems or breaches of these responsibilities to a teacher or to the school personnel who is monitoring my use of these resources; - 10.
+Will report all security problems identified while using these resources to a teacher or to the school staff who is monitoring my use of these resources; - 11.
+Will act responsibly at all times and will avoid other activities that are considered to be inappropriate in the non-electronic school environment; - 12.
+If they do not follow these rules, they may lose the privilege to use the computers at school, and may be disciplined for not following the rules and may have to pay for any damage they may cause by misuse of these resources; - 13.
+Are aware that the inappropriate use of these resources can be a violation of local, state, and

+- federal laws and that they may be prosecuted for violating those laws. - 14.
+As with any personal property it is their responsibility to safeguard their own electronic devices. - 15.
 In addition, posting or texting mean-spirited, threatening, or inappropriate texts during the school day or after school hours may result in consequences for disruption of the educational process.